BozhidarPetrov/fancy-cars-angular-app/fancy-cars/README.md

 The application is located in the "src" folder and the REST API is in the "REST-API-FOR-FANCY-CARS" folder.
 The back-end uses Express JS, Mongoose, Bcrypt for hashing the passwords and JWT for generating tokens.
 It is started with "node index.js" in the terminal.
 The front-end uses Angular and the design is made with Bootstrap, with focusing on reusable HTML and CSS.
 It is started with "ng s" in the terminal.
+'npm install' must be performed in the terminal for both the back and front-end, so the application can work.

 The aplication is a basic social network for car enthusiasts, where they can upload their own and like other people's cars.